 Mount Napulak: Lessons In Resilience From A “Minor” Hike

-Ever had a fever that felt like a victory?
-That’s exactly how I felt, slumped in an airport, shivering as a fever slowly took hold.
+Have you ever had a fever that oddly felt like a sweet victory?
+That’s exactly how I felt, slumped in an airport, shivering as a fever slowly took over me.
 After weeks of stress, sleepless nights, and a grueling climb up Mount Napulak, my body finally gave in.

 That was the price I paid for pushing through.